CreateCodeLearn/se-track/README.md

 # se-track
-Repository for the Software Engineering track
+This is the central repository for the Software Engineering track